SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 3. Confirm with the DMV that it has been processed

-After removal, your premiums should gradually decrease — though it may take another 1–3 years for your rates to fully normalize depending on the insurer.
+After removal, your premiums should gradually decrease — though it may take another 1–3 years for your rates to fully normalize depending on the insurer and the underlying violation on your record.
+For more on managing costs with a high-risk record, see our guide to high-risk driver insurance.

 Frequently Asked Questions (FAQ)